zeidlos/hamclock-docker/README.md

 # Hamclock Docker

 "HamClock is a kiosk-style application that provides real time space weather, radio propagation models, operating events and other information particularly useful to the radio amateur."
-(Source: [https://www.clearskyinstitute.com/ham/HamClock/](Hamclock Website))
+(Source: Hamclock Website)

 Goal of this repository is to build and run Hamclock inside Docker for ease of use.